 Relocation almost always necessitates redrafting parenting plans, visitation schedules, custody agreements, and support agreements.
 Depending on the nature of the move, the non-custodial parent may be granted extended time with the child during the summer or may be given more holidays to ensure that their relationship with the child continues positively.
 This is especially common when the custodial parent proposes a move out of the area, state, or region.

 When negotiating new custody agreements or parenting plans, you should always have a lawyer represent you.
 While you and your former partner may agree on terms, the courts may reject them if the new agreements are not handled correctly.
-An attorney can use their knowledge and experience to help you develop creative solutions to your disputes and make sure that your parental rights are protected.
+An attorney can use their knowledge and experience to help you develop creative solutions to your disputes and protect your parental rights.

 I Am the Non-Custodial Parent, and I Do Not Approve of the Relocation